-8.8 Oral examination
+7.6 Oral examination

-After dispatch of the thesis/portfolio to the Examiners, an oral examination will be held by the Thesis Assessment Committee.
-Normally, such an examination will be held within two months after the submission of the thesis/portfolio.
+After dispatch of the thesis to the Examiners, an oral examination will be held by the Thesis Assessment Committee.
+Normally, such an examination will be held within two months after the submission of the thesis.
 Requests for delay should be submitted by the Graduate Division to the Dean of the Graduate School for approval.

 The presence of an External Examiner at the oral examination is compulsory for doctoral programmes.
-It is, however, not compulsory for students of taught doctoral programmes.
 Where the External Examiner is unable to be present at the oral examination, a second External Examiner will be appointed to attend the oral examination and undertake the same responsibilities as the first External Examiner.

 The Graduate Division will inform the student of the details of the oral examination at least one week in advance.
-The oral examination covers not only the subject matter of the student's thesis/portfolio but also knowledge in related fields deemed essential to the field of specialisation.
+The oral examination covers not only the subject matter of the student's thesis but also knowledge in related fields deemed essential to the field of specialisation.
 The Chairperson of the Thesis Assessment Committee chairs the oral examination and ensures that questions are fair and that the student is given adequate opportunity to answer them.

-Even if the Examiners consider that a student's thesis/portfolio is not of the standard for the award of the degree sought, a student may, at the discretion of the Thesis Assessment Committee, be given an oral examination to defend his/her thesis/portfolio.
+Even if the Examiners consider that a student's thesis is not of the standard for the award of the degree sought, a student may, at the discretion of the Thesis Assessment Committee, be given an oral examination to defend his/her thesis.

-8.9 Written examination
+7.7 Written examination